 Notes for editors

 - The Festival of Social Science is run by the Economic and Social Research Council to celebrate some of the country’s leading social science research, giving an exciting opportunity to show everyone what the UK's social scientists are doing and demonstrating how their work makes a difference to all our lives.
-A programme of events can be found at the Festival website

 - The Economic and Social Research Council (ESRC) is the UK's largest funding agency for research and postgraduate training relating to social and economic issues.
 It supports independent, high quality research which impacts on business, the public sector and the third sector.
 The ESRC's planned total expenditure in 2008/09 is £203 million.
 At any one time the ESRC supports over 4,000 researchers and postgraduate students in academic institutions and research policy institutes.